yeasy/learning_pickleball/16_faq_en.md

 If the quality of the teammate's third shot is very high, such as the Drop is very short and low, then you boldly go to the net; on the contrary, if the teammate's third shot gives a higher and longer net ball, then don't rush forward.

 Usually, you can try to take a step forward from the backcourt, while observing the quality of the ball returned by your teammates and making adjustments accordingly.

+## I always feel that I have used a lot of strength, but the ball is still not fast.

+**Answer**: A very typical question.

+It is often seen that amateur players are very strong, and hit the ball with a big movements and force, but the speed of the ball is not fast.

+The key here is "effective power", that is, how much of the power from the body is transmitted to the ball.
+Human body strength comes from muscle contraction, and the direction of power transmission is determined by joints.
+If the muscles are constantly tense, dynamic force can no longer be generated; if the joints are constantly retracted, the transmission of force is hindered.

+Therefore, in order to generate effective force, the muscles must be tightened from loosened, and the joints must be loosened first and then tightened.
+Of course, training the body to become familiar with this process in a natrual way requires scientific excercies.